glae/blog/index.md

 <!--
 gantt
-title Programming languages I can or could write dateFormat  YYYY-MM
+title Programming languages I can (in color) or could (in grey) write dateFormat  YYYY-MM

 section Current